ECP-WarpX/WarpX/Docs/source/theory/pic.rst

    \end{align}

 Here, in addition to the usual Maxwell-Faraday and Ampere-Maxwell equations, the system contains an extra equation for the scalar field :math:`\widetilde{F}`, which propagates deviations to Gauss' law (if Gauss' law is verified in the PIC simulation, :math:`\widetilde{F}=0` and the modified Maxwell’s equations reduce to the standard Maxwell's equations).
-These additional terms were introduced in :cite:p:`pt-Vayfed1996` from the potential formulation in the Lorenz gauge and used as a propagative divergence cleaning procedure, as an alternative to the Langdon-Marder :cite:p:`pt-Langdoncpc92` or :cite:p:`pt-Marderjcp87` diffusive procedures.
+These additional terms were introduced in :cite:p:`pt-Vayfed1996,pt-Munzjcp2000` from the potential formulation in the Lorenz gauge and used as a propagative divergence cleaning procedure, as an alternative to the Langdon-Marder :cite:p:`pt-Langdoncpc92,pt-Marderjcp87` diffusive procedures.
 The above-mentioned earlier works :cite:p:`pt-Vayfed1996,pt-Munzjcp2000` considered this formulation in the context of the standard PIC method using FDTD discretization, while the PSATD-JRhom method introduced in :cite:`pt-shapovalPRE2024` exploits the PSATD discretization of the modified Maxwell's equations.
 In contrast to the standard PSATD algorithm :cite:p:`pt-VayJCP2013`, where :math:`\boldsymbol{\widetilde{J}}` is assumed to be constant in time and :math:`\widetilde{\rho}` is assumed to be linear in time, within a given time step :math:`\Delta t`, the PSATD-JRhom provides more general time dependencies for :math:`\boldsymbol{\widetilde{J}}` and :math:`\widetilde{\rho}` within one timestep, which can be divided into :math:`m` subintervals of equal size :math:`\delta t = \Delta t/m`.
 During these subintervals, :math:`\boldsymbol{\widetilde{J}}` and :math:`\widetilde{\rho}` are considered to be either **piecewise constant** (macro-particles deposit their density in the middle of each time subinterval), **piecewise linear** (macro-particles deposit their density at the edge of each time subinterval), or **piecewise quadratic** (macro-particles deposit their density at the edge of each time subinterval) in time.